-Here's how the new M2 MacBook Air compares to the 2020 M1 MacBook Air
+Here's how the new M2 MacBook Air compares to the M1 MacBook Air

 Internals

 While the subtle changes on the outside make a difference, the changes made on the inside make the M2 Air a laptop worth getting.
-While we haven’t been able to get our hands on the new Air yet, MobileSyrup staff reporter Bradley Bennett was able to play with the M2 variant for a brief while at WWDC.
+While we haven’t been able to get our hands on the new Air yet, MobileSyrup staff reporter Bradley Bennett was able to go hands-on with the M2 variant at WWDC 2022.
 According to Bennett and the specifications provided by Apple, The M2 Air’s CPU is roughly 18 percent faster than the M1 and its Neural Engine is 40 percent faster.

 Further, two additional GPU cores (10 in total vs. 8 in the 2020 version) provide a 35 percent improved graphics performance.
 Both the M1 and M2 MacBook Air don’t feature an internal fan, and according to Apple, the M2 chip is up to 1.4 times faster than the M1 model.

 The M1 variant maxed out at 16GB of RAM, whereas the new M2 model has up to 24GB of RAM.
 “I couldn’t truly test out the new chip in Apple’s hands-on area, but the laptop felt zippy during my brief time with it.
-Since the M1 series of chips have performed so admirably, I’d expect this to be an excellent computer,” said Bennett.
+Since the M1 series of chips have performed so admirably, I’d expect this to be an excellent computer,” writes Bennett in his hands-on.

 The M2 Air also supports MagSafe charging, something that its predecessor didn’t, which frees up one of the two USB-C ports for accessories.
 The M2 Air also one-ups the M1 Air in terms of battery.
-The new model features a 52.6Wh lithium-polymer battery, bigger than the M1 Air’s 49.9Wh lithium-polymer battery, although according to Apple, both models offer similar 15 hours of web and 18 hours video run time.
+The new model features a 52.6Wh lithium-polymer battery, bigger than the M1 Air’s 49.9Wh lithium-polymer battery, although according to Apple, both models offer similar 15 hours of web and 18 hours of video run time.

 The 2020 and 2022 released models both come in 256GB, 512GB, 1TB and 2TB storage models.